Trump cuts G7 trip short due to "what's going on in the Middle East"

 On Monday, Israel struck Iranian state television in the capital of Tehran, and urged hundreds of thousands of residents of central Tehran to evacuate.
 Mr. Trump wrote on Truth Social: "Everyone should immediately evacuate Tehran!"

+"Look, we're doing what we need to do," he told ABC News' Jonathan Karl.
+Karl, noting that Mr. Trump had rejected the idea, told Netanyahu that the president feared that assassinating Iran's supreme leader would escalate the conflict.

+"It's not going to escalate the conflict," Netanyahu contended.
+"It's going to end the conflict."
+He blamed Iran for "bringing us to the brink of nuclear war," and said that "in fact, what Israel is doing is preventing this, bringing an end to this, this aggression, and we can only do so by standing up to the forces of evil."

-The administration has warned Iran against striking U.S. military bases in the region.
+The Trump administration has also warned Iran against striking U.S. military bases in the region.